Malone-Disturbance-Ecology-Lab/ERA5Flux/README.md

 # ***DATA is Downloaded***

 # 3. Data Processing for ERA5 _02
+ notes for sam.
+ a- please name ERA data timestamp column (valid_time) as "time" b- format of time columne (that include both date and time) is 202001010000  so without any slashes

 # 4. Flux Data Merging_03
 - one function titled Merge_ERA5_FLUX
   - input variables (character): filename_FLUX, filename_ERA5